fastAstortoise/ngxs-migrate/migrate-select/README.md

-# Getting Started With Schematics
+# Getting Started With Ngxs Migrate Schematics

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.